 Written by Dwi Riyan (BNF Education Manager)

 Reforestation is one of the important conservation activities delivered by BNF.
-As well as our reforestation programme in Sebangau Forest, we have initiated tree planting sessions in schools in the village of Mungku Baru.
+As well as our reforestation programme in the Sebangau National Park forest, we have initiated tree planting sessions in schools in the village of Mungku Baru.
 Mungku Baru is located in the Rungan Landscape; 150,000 hectares of rich forest, home to an array of incredible wildlife, but is currently under threat.

 At the end of last year, together with parents and teachers, we closed our 2019 environmental education programme in Mungku Baru by tree planting with schools in the village.
 This planting session was the first activity, which we have conducted with all teachers and students in Mungku Baru.
 No less than 150 students participated in the tree planting sessions.

 The first session was carried out with the Junior High School no. 4 by planting 23 seedlings, including the species Alau (Dacrydium pectinatum) and other native species, such as Rombusa (Tabernaemontana corymbosa), Tanjung (Mimusops elengi) and some local fruit trees.

 The same activity was held with elementary and senior high students, who planted more than 32 seedlings in each school as a symbol of reconnecting with nature and the growth of this new programme.

 Besides the school teachers and students, the Head of the Sub-Village was also involved in the tree planting activities: